Mazyod/Mazyod.github.io/_posts/2015-12-19-kitz-is-live.md

 ## Conclusion

-Give these libraries a try, open issues, submit PRs, I'll even add you to the organization is you like.
+Give these libraries a try, open issues, submit PRs, I'll even add you to the organization if you like.
 It's meant to be a collaborative effort in a fun environment.
 Also, star, share and spread the ❤️.

 [kitz-link]: http://kitz.io
 [toast-link]: https://www.youtube.com/watch?v=MwDhUt5ewKk